Keywords: Motion study, Fatigue Study, Gilbreth’s Kitchen Practical, Gilbreth Management Desk, Frank B. Gilbreth, “Therbligs”.

 Lillian Moller Gilbreth was an American industrial engineer and psychologist, management consultant, professor and government advisor.
 Alongside her husband Frank B. Gilbreth, she pioneered industrial management and her psychological insights become the basis of modern management and Organizational Psychology.
-For two decades (1904-1924) the Gilbreth couple established their “One Best Way” by focusing on motion study, fatigue elimination and workspace efficiency1.
+For two decades (1904-1924), the Gilbreth couple established their “One Best Way” by focusing on motion study, fatigue elimination and workspace efficiency1.
 Lillian Gilbreth adopted Frank Gilbreth’s enthusiasm for eliminating wasted motion in the workplace and her psychological knowledge enriched and completed her husband’s mechanical insights.
-During these years, the Gilbreths “divorced” the Taylorites, developed further the use of visual image and micro motion films and patented their pioneering work under the title “therbligs” (Gilbreth spelled backwards)2.
-Their reputation crossed the Atlantic Ocean by establishing several networks and societies around Europe and working for manufacturing firms and service sectors companies.
+During these years, the Gilbreths “divorced” the Taylorites, developed further the use of visual image and micro motion films and patented their pioneering work under the title “therbligs” (Gilbreth spelled backwards, with h and t inverted)2.
+Their reputation crossed the Atlantic Ocean as they established several networks and societies around Europe and worked for manufacturing firms and service sectors companies.

 Finally, another of Gilbreth’s major interests was people with disabilities5.
 Lillian Gilbreth worked with the Institute of Rehabilitation Medicine at New York University and designed special household equipment for women with physical disabilities.
 In 1945, she and Edna Yost co-wrote a book dedicated to disabled people, stressing the importance of being economically independent, having a sense of purpose as citizens and feeling dignity and happiness 8.

-Lillian (Elizabeth) Moller Gilbreth was born in Oakland on May 24, 1878.
+Lillian (Elizabeth) Moller Gilbreth was born in Oakland on 24 May 1878.
 Both parents, William Moller and Annie Delger, were of German origin.
 Her father was a prosperous builder’s supply merchant based in San Francisco and her mother was a homemaker.
 Lillian Moller was the oldest child in a large family, which enjoyed a wealthy lifestyle, and she was educated at home until the age of nine.
 In the fall of 1892, she started her education at Oakland Public High School, from which she graduated with straight-As in May 1896.
-Her father did not support his daughter’s will to continue her studies; however, Lillian Moller managed to overcome her father’s opposition as she wanted to acquire a wider role outside the home and family life9 (p.44).
+Her father did not support his daughter’s will to continue her studies; however, Lillian Moller managed to overcome her father’s opposition, as she wanted to acquire a wider role outside the home and family life9 (p.44).
 Hence, she started her Bachelor studies at Berkeley (California), majoring in English Literature.
-She also gained a good command of knowledge in Philosophy and Psychology.
+She also studied Philosophy and Psychology.
 Her academic excellence made her the first female to present the commencement speech at the graduation ceremony at Berkeley in 1900.
-The same year, she left home to start her Master’s Degree at Columbia University (New York).
+In the same year, she left home to start her Master’s Degree at Columbia University (New York).
 She registered as a student in Philosophy and Comparative Literature, but to her disappointment, she discovered that literary scholar James Brander Mathews refused to accept female students in his class9 (p.54).
-Before her return to Oakland due to a severe cold (pleurisy), she attended courses on psychology and was strongly influenced by Edward Thorndike, a pioneer of functionalist psychology10 (p.546).
+Before her return to Oakland due to a severe cold (pleurisy), she attended courses in psychology and was strongly influenced by Edward Thorndike, a pioneer of functionalist psychology10 (p.546).
 In Oakland, she returned to Berkeley to study Elizabethan Literature and received her Master’s in the spring of 1902.
-She traveled to Europe in 1903 and in Boston (before her departure) she met Frank Bunker Gilbreth, an innovative building contractor who had had his own company since 1895.
-They married in October, 1904 and this was not only the beginning of a successful marriage but also that of a prosperous partnership.
+She travelled to Europe in 1903 and in Boston (before her departure) she met Frank Bunker Gilbreth, an innovative building contractor who had had his own company since 1895.
+They married in October 1904 and this was not only the beginning of a successful marriage but also that of a prosperous partnership.
 Between 1905 and 1922, Lillian Gilbreth gave birth to thirteen children, eleven of whom survived into adulthood.

 Although Frank Gilbreth enrolled at the Massachusetts Institute of Technology (MIT), he never finished it.
-He devoted himself in workplace efficiency and therefore he strongly advocated for Lillian to apply herself to scientific management.
-Together, they established their industrial management and engineering consulting firm, Gilbreth Inc., first in Providence, Rhode Island and later in Montclair, New Jersey.
-Frank Gilbreth encouraged his wife to obtain her PhD at Berkeley, which she submitted in 1911 under the title The Psychology of Management; however, it was rejected, as she failed to meet the requirement of a final year in residence due to family duties5 (p.63).
-After resettling on Rhode Island, Lillian Gilbreth submitted her second PhD thesis in Psychology, Some Aspects of Eliminating Waste in Teaching to Brown University in 1915.
-The PhD permitted her to “officially” co-write many papers, studies and two books with Frank11, 12.
+He devoted himself to workplace efficiency and therefore he strongly advocated for Lillian to apply herself to scientific management.
+Together, they established their industrial management and engineering consulting firm, Gilbreth Inc., first in Providence, Rhode Island, and later in Montclair, New Jersey.
+Frank Gilbreth encouraged his wife to obtain her PhD at Berkeley, and in 1911 she submitted her thesis under the title The Psychology of Management; however, it was rejected, as she failed to meet the requirement of a final year in residence due to family duties5 (p.63).
+After going back to Rhode Island, Lillian Gilbreth submitted her second PhD thesis in Psychology (Some Aspects of Eliminating Waste in Teaching) to Brown University in 1915.
+The PhD enabled her to “officially” co-write many papers, studies and two books with Frank11, 12.
 In addition, Lillian and Frank Gilbreth turned their house into a laboratory; they installed the appropriate equipment and their research assistants, their children, were asked to follow and participate in the creation of plans and work charts for their activities5 (p.58-72).

 SCIENTIFIC COLLABORATION AND RECOGNITION

 Dr. Lillian Gilbreth received more than twenty honorary degrees and many awards for her distinguished contributions to Engineering and Psychology9.
 In 1935, Purdue University made her the first and only full-time female faculty member as Professor of Management in its School of Mechanical Engineering; she remained there until her retirement in 1948.
 In 1950, she became the first honorary member of the newly created Society of Women Engineers.
 She also received honorary degrees from universities like Princeton, Brown and Michigan.
 At the age of 86, she was appointed resident lecturer at MIT.
-She was also depicted in cinema in the movies Belles on their Toes (1952) and Cheaper by the Dozen (2003) which are based on two books written by Gilbreth’s children, Frank Bunker Gilbreth, Jr. and Ernestine Gilbreth Carey.
+She was also depicted in cinema in the films Belles on their Toes (1952) and Cheaper by the Dozen (2003) which are based on two books written by Gilbreth’s children, Frank Bunker Gilbreth, Jr. and Ernestine Gilbreth Carey.
 In 1984, the United States Postal Service launched a series of post stamps and Lillian Gilbreth was the first psychologist to be commemorated.
 In 1966, she was the first woman to receive the Hoover Medal for distinguished public service by an engineer.
-Furthermore, she was appointed by six U.S. presidents (Herbert Hoover, Franklin D. Roosevelt, Dwight D. Eisenhower, John F. Kennedy and Lyndon B. Johnson) under different national circumstances.
-Finally, Lilian Gilbreth was invited in radio talks and had given many interviews and lectures in magazines and conferences around U.S. and Europe5 (pp. 73-79).
+Furthermore, she was appointed by five U.S. presidents (Herbert Hoover, Franklin D. Roosevelt, Dwight D. Eisenhower, John F. Kennedy and Lyndon B. Johnson) under different national circumstances.
+Finally, Lilian Gilbreth was invited to take part in radio talks and gave many interviews, lectures and conferences around the U.S. and Europe5 (pp. 73-79).

 SHE SAID IT